 In recent years, environmental, social, and governance (ESG) concerns have risen in prominence among corporations and investors (see Hartzmark and Sussman, 2019; Krueger, Sautner, and Starks, 2020; Bolton and Kacperczyk, 2021, 2022; Pastor, Stambaugh, and Taylor, 2022).
-However, the difficulty of measuring the multi-faceted contexts of ESG makes it challenging to understand what drives the demand for ESG and to evaluate how it affects asset prices and corporate policies (see Berg, Kölbel, and Rigobon, 2022; Berg, Kölbel, Pavlova, and Rigobon, 2023).
-The contextual richness of ESG also makes it difficult to study long sample periods, even though public concerns about the externalities of corporate activities and demand for corporate responsibility have punctuated history in various guises.
-The recency of the ESG literature has also constrained attempts to assess the long-run financial and real consequences of ESG, despite long-term value creation being one of its key proposed merits (see Edmans, 2023).
+However, the difficulty of measuring the multi-faceted contexts of ESG makes it challenging to understand what drives the demand for ESG and how it affects asset prices and corporate policies (see Berg, Kölbel, and Rigobon, 2022; Berg, Kölbel, Pavlova, and Rigobon, 2023).
+The contextual richness of ESG also makes it difficult to study long sample periods, despite the fact that public concerns about the externalities of corporate activities and demand for corporate responsibility have punctuated history in various guises.

-In this paper, we overcome these challenges by employing advanced natural language processing (NLP) techniques that account for the evolution of environmental and social (E&S) context in 130 years of historical news text.
+In this paper, we overcome these challenges by employing advanced natural language processing (NLP) techniques that account for the evolution of environmental and social context in 130 years of historical news text.
 Specifically, we train a word embeddings algorithm, or Word2Vec, on different decades throughout the corpus sample.
-We then apply a small set of universal and time-invariant seed words that capture E&S issues, and use the period-specific language models to generate time-varying ESG dictionaries that contain extensive sets of keywords that are nonetheless closely related to these seed words.
-Applying these dictionaries to news articles about business and the economy, we construct a novel textbased time-series index that measures public attention to ESG and corporate responsibility, which we call ESIX (i.e., short for Environmental and Social Index).
+We then apply a small set of universal and time-invariant seed words that capture environmental and social problems, and use the period-specific language models to generate time-varying ESG dictionaries that contain keywords closely related to these seed words.
+Applying these dictionaries to articles about business and the economy, we construct a novel text-based time-series index that measures public attention to ESG and corporate responsibility, or ESIX.

-The time-series of our ESIX measure and its E&S components, EIX and SIX, reflect different aspects of environmental and social concerns that were prevalent at different points in history.
-Our NLP methodology is able to construct these measures without relying on the econometrician's subjective judgement regarding which topics should or should not be included in the index during different periods.
+The time-series of our ESIX measure and its environmental and social components, EIX and SIX, reflect different aspects of environmental and social concerns that were prevalent at different points in history.
+Our NLP methodology is able to achieve this without relying on the econometrician's subjective judgement regarding which topics should be included in the index during different periods.
 The index also enables us to derive stock-month level ESIX exposures from monthly stock returns.
-Motivated by recent studies that show that shocks to green preferences and the demand for green assets explain the return premium of green over brown assets (see Pastor, Stambaugh, and Taylor, 2021; Pedersen, Fitzgibbons, and Pomorski, 2021; Pastor et al., 2022), we use the ESIX exposures as demand-based proxies for corporate ESG profiles.
+Motivated by recent studies that show that shocks to green preferences and the demand for green assets explain the return premium of green over brown assets (see Pastor, Stambaugh, and Taylor, 2021; Pedersen, Fitzgibbons, and

+Pomorski, 2021; Pastor et al., 2022), we use the ESIX exposures as demand-based proxies for corporate ESG profiles.
 These exposures are free of arbitrary selection of topics that have led to widespread ambiguity and disagreement across contemporary ESG ratings (see Berg, Fabisik, and Sautner, 2021; Berg et al., 2022, 2023).

-We first explore the basic properties of ESIX and validate our measure by inspecting its relationships with several macroeconomic and socio-political variables (see Jordà, Schularick, and Taylor, 2016; Piketty, Saez, and Zucman, 2018; Poole and Rosenthal, 1984; Azzimonti, 2018, and the National Bureau of Economic Research (NBER)).
+We explore the properties of ESIX and validate the measure by inspecting its relationships with several macroeconomic variables.
 We find that public attention to social issues arise amid internal economic and social instability, signified by high levels of SIX during times of high volatility in real GDP growth, high unemployment, frequent recessions, and high wealth inequality.
-In contrast, attention to environmental issues (i.e., high levels of EIX) is afforded by society during times of relative stability and prosperity, but positively correlated with partisanship and political polarization.
-Further validating our measure, we find in recent years that the EIX component closely tracks a news-based measure of climate policy uncertainty recently developed by Gavriilidis (2021).
+In contrast, attention to environmental issues (i.e., high levels of EIX) are afforded by society during times of relative stability and prosperity, but positively correlated with partisanship and political polarization.
+Further validating our measure, we find that the EIX component closely tracks a news-based measure of climate policy uncertainty in recent years.